The unparalleled mountain beauty of the Karakoram leaves a lasting sense of awe.

 Burushaski and Wakhi are the main local languages, distinct from Urdu.

-Hunza celebrates unique cultural festivals throughout the year.
+Hunza celebrates unique cultural year-round festivals.

 Hunza's waste management infrastructure is basic.
 Carry out everything you carry in.

-Have a reusable water bottle and fill it from purified sources.
+Use a reusable water bottle and fill it from purified sources.
 Be conscious of your utility use consumption.

 During treks and hikes, remain on marked trails to protect fragile ecosystems and prevent erosion.